kolkhis/tech-notes/linux/bash/redirection.md

 cat < <(find . -name 'file.txt')    # Uses process substitution.
 Reads stdin for `cat`
                                     # from the output of the process substitution `<()`

+# Loop over lines in a file
+# Redirect a file to the read command to loop over it
+while read -r line; do echo "Current line: $line"; done < file.txt
+# Redirect the output of a command to the read command with process substitution
+while read -r line; do echo "Current line: $line"; done < <(ls -alh)

+# Redirect the output of a command to the read command with a herestring and subshell
+while read -r line; do echo "Current line: $line"; done <<< $(ls -alh)
 ```